chibisnorlax/acnhfaq/index.md

 - **Nook’s Cranny, stage 1:** Pay off your Nook Miles debt and upgrade your tent into a house.
 - **Nook’s Cranny, stage 2:** It must have been 30 days since Nook’s Cranny was built.
 You must have made 200,000 bells worth of transactions (buying and/or selling) at the shop, and Mabel must have visited!
 Once all three requirements are fulfilled, the upgrade is unlocked.
 - **Able Sisters:** Buy at least one item from Mabel’s stand in front of Residents Services on three different visits.
 - **Resident Services Building:** Pay your Nook Miles debt, give 5 critters to Tom Nook, build Nook’s Cranny, build a bridge, and complete the three villager houses mission.
+- **Campsite:** Upgrade Resident Services into a building and talk to Tom Nook, who will have you craft and place the Campground Construction Kit.

 ### House Unlocks
-**Moving To The Island**
+- **Moving To The Island**
-> - Fee: 5,000 Nook Miles
+  - Fee: 5,000 Nook Miles
-> - Unlocks: Your very own (deserted) island, 1 Jock Villager, 1 Uchi Villager, your very own Tent, Fruit Trees, Resident Services (Tent)
+  - Unlocks: Your very own (deserted) island, 1 Jock Villager, 1 Uchi Villager, your very own Tent, Fruit Trees, Resident Services (Tent)
->

-**Tent-to-house upgrade**
+- **Tent-to-house upgrade**
-> - Fee: 98,000 Bells
+  - Fee: 98,000 Bells
-> - Unlocks: 80 storage slots
+  - Unlocks: 80 storage slots
->

-**House size upgrade**
+- **House size upgrade**
-> - Fee: 198,000 Bells
+  - Fee: 198,000 Bells
-> - Unlocks: 8x8 Grid, 40 additional storage slots
+  - Unlocks: 8x8 Grid, 40 additional storage slots
->

-**Back Room Addition**
+- **Back Room Addition**
-> - Fee: 348,000 Bells
+  - Fee: 348,000 Bells
-> - Unlocks: Back Room, 6x6 Grid, 120 additional storage slots
+  - Unlocks: Back Room, 6x6 Grid, 120 additional storage slots
->

-**Left Room Addition**
+- **Left Room Addition**
-> - Fee: 548,000 Bells
+  - Fee: 548,000 Bells
-> - Unlocks: Left Room, 6x6 Grid, 120 additional storage slots, customizations for your Mailbox and the color of your Roof (Tip: After you get your left room, you can also pick up your mailbox and move it.
+  - Unlocks: Left Room, 6x6 Grid, 120 additional storage slots, customizations for your Mailbox and the color of your Roof (Tip: After you get your left room, you can also pick up your mailbox and move it.
 Just walk up to it and press Y, as you would with other furnishings.)
->

-**Right Room Addition**
+- **Right Room Addition**
-> - Fee: 758,000 Bells
+  - Fee: 758,000 Bells
-> - Unlocks: Right Room, 6x6 Grid, 40 additional storage slots, customization of Doors
+  - Unlocks: Right Room, 6x6 Grid, 40 additional storage slots, customization of Doors
->

-**Second Floor Addition**
+- **Second Floor Addition**
-> - Fee: 1,248,000 Bells
+  - Fee: 1,248,000 Bells
-> - Unlocks: Second Floor, 10x6 Grid, 400 additional storage slots, customization of your Home’s Siding
+  - Unlocks: Second Floor, 10x6 Grid, 400 additional storage slots, customization of your Home’s Siding
->

-**Basement Addition**
+- **Basement Addition**
-> - Fee: 2,498,000 Bells
+  - Fee: 2,498,000 Bells
-> - Unlocks: Basement, 10x6 Grid, 800 additional storage slots, special bonus
+  - Unlocks: Basement, 10x6 Grid, 800 additional storage slots, special bonus
-> - Special Bonus: Free Exterior Renovations!
+  - Special Bonus: Free Exterior Renovations!
 Limited to 1 Design Per item per category per day
->

 ### DIY Unlocks
 - **Flimsy Fishing Rod:** Talk to Tom Nook about the DIY workshop and participate in it.